 A series of pre-season games continued into the 1990s, before history was once again re-written in 2007, when the first NFL league game was played outside of North America, in front of 81,000 fans at Wembley, as the New York Giants defeated the Miami Dolphins.

 Since 2007, the NFL has hosted regular season games every year (with the exception of 2020, due to Covid-19) in the UK.
+The UK has also seen it's first ever purpose built NFL stadium, with the Tottenham Hotspur Stadium's interchangeable Football and American Football pitches hosting NFL teams such as The New York Jets.

 Why American Football is taking off in the UK